sodonnel/rocksdb-benchmark/readme.md

 ## A Directory Hierarchy DataSet

-In order to test random reads from RocksDB for this use case, we need a dataset is query.
+In order to test random reads from RocksDB for this use case, we need a dataset to query.
 One can be generated such that we have a directory hierarchy which has N directories per level and is L levels deep.
 Starting at root we have level 1 which is:

 ```
 /dir1